 Fix Temporary glitch with Restarting Network Devices

-First of all Power cycle modem-router-computer that most of the time fix Internet and network connections if any temporary glitch causing the problem.
+First of all Power cycle modem-router-computer, that most of the time fix Internet and network connections if any temporary glitch causes the problem.

 - Simply power off Router, Switch and modem (if installed) at same also restart your Windows 10 PC/Laptop

 - Wair a few minutes and then Turn on all network devices include the router, switch and modem and wait for all its lights to turn up.

 - Once Done try to connect the WiFi network this helps.

 Forget the wireless connection

 - Open Settings App and go to Network & Internet.

 - Go to the Wi-Fi section and click Manage Wi-Fi settings.

 - Scroll down to the Manage known networks, select your Wireless network and click Forget.